 Depending on how much you’ve already walked around Budapest (it’s only day 1 of 3 days!), you may wish to jump on a bus number 16 back to Pest.
-I opted to explore St Matthias Church, only 10-15 minute walk.
+I opted to explore the stunning St Matthias Church, only a 10-15 minute walk.
 In winter the light was fading but I was in for a treat as the church was lit up and looked stunning.

 And since you’re already here, then explore the Fisherman’s Bastion which is right next to St Matthias Church on your 3-day itinerary.
 From here you have amazing night views of the city.
 There’s one section that you need to pay extra for (this is the best view of all).
 But on reflection it’s not essential, the views from lower are just as stunning.

 The ONLY difference is the views of Budapest Houses of Parliament are completely unobstructed, lower down a church is slightly in the way (if you are really fussy).
-And there’s a café with a few low power heaters.
+And there’s a café with a few low power heaters (handy in winter months).

 Day 1 Spending Costs in Budapest